7 Key Items to Review to Grow your Facebook Page [Podcast]

 Admin area to activate Replies feature for Pages.

-This is by no means an exhaustive list of items to audit for your Facebook Page.
-Hopefully these 10 items can help you review your Page to ensure that your information is up to date and that you are utilizing Facebook’s newest features.
+This is by no means an exhaustive list of items to audit for your Facebook Page with the hopes that you can improve and grow your Facebook Page.
+Hopefully these items can help you review your Page to ensure that your information is up to date and that you are utilizing Facebook’s newest features.

 Thanks again for listening!